Do You Need

 Delivering for North Carolinians

 Do you or a relative need help with an immigration-related issue?
-My office has assisted more than 1,700 North Carolinians in resolving issues with the Department of State and United States Citizenship and Immigration Services.
+My office has resolved more than 13,583 cases for North Carolinians with the Department of State and the United States Citizenship and Immigration Services.

-Traveling out of the country?
-My staff has assisted in expediting passports for more than 2,300 North Carolinians.
+Are you traveling out of the country?
+My staff has assisted in expediting passports for more than 20,917 North Carolinians.
+If you’re traveling out of the country in the next two weeks, contact my office.
+For more information on expediting your passport, click here: https://travel.state.gov/content/travel/en/passports.html

 Remarkable Outcomes for North Carolinians